 Use music to stimulate language through singing familiar songs

-• This video was filmed at Cinnamon Group care homes: Rectory Court, Leah Lodge, Blackheath, London, and Earlsfield Court, Bexhill.
+This video was filmed at Cinnamon Group care homes: Rectory Court and Leah Lodge, Blackheath, London, and Earlsfield Court, Bexhill.

 • Use familiar songs in regular group sessions to stimulate language